AnasImloul/go-orchestrator/docs/external-usage.md

 The Go Orchestrator library is production-ready with a stable public API.
 All features are fully functional and can be used in production applications.

+## Public API Packages

+The library provides the following public packages that external projects can import:

+- `github.com/AnasImloul/go-orchestrator/pkg/orchestrator` - Main orchestrator functionality
+- `github.com/AnasImloul/go-orchestrator/pkg/di` - Dependency injection interfaces and types
+- `github.com/AnasImloul/go-orchestrator/pkg/lifecycle` - Component lifecycle management
+- `github.com/AnasImloul/go-orchestrator/pkg/logger` - Logging interfaces and adapters

+**Note**: The `internal/` packages are not accessible to external projects and should not be imported.

 ## Installation

 ### Using Go Modules